Use modals to create focused content views

 Customize the footer and buttons on the modal

-By default, and two buttons in the footer, labeled Primary and Secondary to align with the color styling.
+By default there are two buttons in the footer, labeled Primary and Secondary to align with the color styling.
+You can also add custom buttons to the modal outside of the footer using the Add element bar.

 To customize the primary or secondary buttons:

-- Select Footer to expand the footer formatting options.
+- Click Footer to expand the footer formatting options.

-- (Optional) To hide the primary button, deselect the checkbox for Primary button.
+- (Optional) To hide the primary button, turn off Show primary button.

-- For Text, update the placeholder text to a specific call to action.
+- For Text, use the text box to update the placeholder text to a specific call to action.
 For example, Submit or Acknowledge.

-- (Optional) To hide the secondary button, deselect the checkbox for Secondary button.
+- (Optional) To hide the secondary button, turn off Show secondary button.

-- For Text, update the placeholder text to a secondary call to action.
+- For Text, use the text box to update the placeholder text to a secondary call to action.
 For example, Cancel or Clear.

 Hiding both buttons hides the footer.